-- One episode of Kirby of the Stars involved a colony of evil penguins on a motorized ice floe taking over Dream Land after their own home was destroyed.
-Wait a minute, isn't King Dedede also a penguin?note Though Escargo(o)n does call the Wandering Pengi "Your Majesty's relatives", at least in Japanese.
+One episode of Kirby of the Stars involved a colony of penguins on a motorized ice floe taking over Dream Land after their own home was destroyed.
+Wait a minute, isn't King Dedede also a penguin?note It should be noted that those same penguins appear as enemies in some of the Kirby games as it is.
+Though Escargo(o)n does call the Wandering Pengi "Your Majesty's relatives", at least in Japanese.

 Ms. Nyako: What?!
 The cat spoke?!

 Very easily Hand Waved due to the nature of One Piece.
 This is slightly averted for all Zoan type Devil Fruit users, who are animal-humans, but is played fairly straight with Tony Tony Chopper the human-reindeer.

 Some creatures are still of very questionable species, however, seeming to be neither human nor animal and yet not stated as Zoan-types either, such as Hamburg from the Foxy Pirates, who seems to be a Gorilla-man but is otherwise not shown to be a zoan-type user.

 Being that the Digital World and Real World are entirely separate entities, this is inevitable in pretty much every Digimon canon, with both animals and animal-inspired Digimon sort of coexisting.
 One of the best examples comes from Digimon Adventure, where Kari has both an actual pet cat, Meeko, and is partnered with Gatomon, a cat Digimon; the two don't appear to ever meet though.
 Also, while fish-based Digimon do exist, Gomamon's Marching Fishes attack appears to summon real fish, even in the Digital World.

 The intro to the Parappa The Rapper has Parappa giving flowers to his crush, Sunny Funny.
 Sunny is an anthropomorphic sunflower herself.